Canadian National Vimy Memorial: Topography

-Early conflicts on site
+Vimy Ridge 1914–1916

 The ridge fell under German control in October 1914, during the Race to the Sea, as the Franco-British and German forces continually attempted to outflank each other through northeastern France.
 The French Tenth Army attempted to dislodge the Germans from the region during the Second Battle of Artois in May 1915 by attacking their positions at Vimy Ridge and Notre Dame de Lorette.
 During the attack, the French 1st Moroccan Division briefly captured the height of the ridge, where the Vimy memorial is currently located, but was unable to hold it owing to a lack of reinforcements.
 The French made another attempt during the Third Battle of Artois in September 1915, but were once again unsuccessful in capturing the top of the ridge.
 The French suffered approximately 150,000 casualties in their attempts to gain control of Vimy Ridge and surrounding territory.

 The British XVII Corps relieved the French Tenth Army from the sector in February 1916.
-On 21 May 1916, the German infantry attacked the British lines along a 1800 m front in an effort to force them from positions along the base of the ridge.
+On 21 May 1916, the German infantry conducted the German attack on Vimy Ridge along a 1800 m front to force them from positions along the base of the ridge.
 The Germans captured several British-controlled tunnels and mine craters before halting their advance and entrenching their positions.
-Temporary Lieutenant Richard Basil Brandram Jones was posthumously awarded the Victoria Cross for his ultimately unsuccessful defence of the Broadmarsh Crater during the attack.
+Temporary Lieutenant Richard Jones was posthumously awarded the Victoria Cross for his ultimately unsuccessful defence of the Broadmarsh Crater during the attack.
 British counter-attacks on 22 May did not manage to change the situation.
-The Canadian Corps relieved the British IV Corps stationed along the western slopes of Vimy Ridge in October 1916.
+The Canadian Corps relieved IV Corps stationed along the western slopes of Vimy Ridge in October 1916.